UPHL-BioNGS/Grandeur/README.md

 ```
 A directory will produce files at `workflow.launchDir + '/grandeur'`, but this can also be adjusted with `params.outdir` the same way.

-Additionally, "Graundeur" can use two optional tools to find contamination : [kraken2](https://ccb.jhu.edu/software/kraken2/) or [blobtools](https://blobtools.readme.io/docs) (or both!).
-These both use large databases that are not included in any container.
+Additionally, "Grandeur" can use two optional tools to find contamination : [kraken2](https://ccb.jhu.edu/software/kraken2/) or [blobtools](https://blobtools.readme.io/docs) (or both!).
+These both use large databases that should be downloaded separately.

 ## If the **End User** would like to use [kraken2](https://ccb.jhu.edu/software/kraken2/) to identify contamination: